ChenMetanoia/CATSR-KDD/README.md

 # CAT-SR

 This is the official PyTorch implementation for the [paper]():
 > Chen Wang, Ziwei Fan, Liangwei Yang, Mingdai Yang, Xiaolong Liu, Zhiwei Liu, Philip Yu.
+Pre-Training with Transferable Attention for Addressing Market
-Pre-Training, Sequential Recommendation, Self-Attention, Cross-Market Recommendation.
+Shifts in Cross-Market Sequential Recommendation.
 KDD 2024.

 ---